acma82/Custom_Print/README.md

 ## <span style="color:purple"> <strong> Move </strong> </span>
-    This class is uded with the Cursor class and it contains 4 options.
+    This class is used with the Cursor class and it contains 4 options.

 + Move.RIGHT
 + Move.LEFT